taylorrsallen/blade_of_aventine/README.md

 + Units now attack towers/walls that they walk into, and different towers have different max hp and hp regen rates

 + Enemies taking bread from the pile but not being able to pick up fallen bread was making the game far too easy unfortunately...
 Now they eat a certain amount of bread and die (?) once they are finished eating.

+---

++ Coins can now be used at the shop to buy blocks used for making towers
++ Blocks can also be sold at the shop
++ Shop sells at markup and buys at markdown, amount can change per shop

 ### 10/03/24
 + Peasant